-Special Terms for Authors & Researchers (STAR) is a unique Taylor & Francis initiative developed to provide authors and researchers in emerging regions with free access to articles from our leading international and regional journals across subject areas.
+Special Terms for Authors & Researchers (STAR) is a unique Taylor & Francis initiative developed to provide authors and researchers in the Global South with free access to articles from our leading international and regional journals across subject areas.

 Register for STAR today

 Once activated, the offer will be tied to your account and stay valid for remaining allowances any time you log back into your account.

 When you click to register you will be taken through to a page where you’ll need to click on the ‘Register’ button to create a new account or login with your existing Taylor & Francis Online account.

 - Those in eligible countries can register for one voucher, per person, per year (check if STAR is available in your region).

 - Register using the button above.
 Once registered, your access will be automatically applied to your account – you’ll then be able to start browsing the millions of articles on Taylor & Francis Online for free.

 - Every time you read an article for free, you’ll be shown your remaining allowances.

 - Your free access will expire after the 50th article or 12 months after registration.

 - You will be able to request more accesses if you run out.